mrzimu/uproot-custom-example/README.md

 - `cpp` directory contains the C++ source files that implement custom data reading logic.

 > [!TIP]
-> The name of this project is `my-reader`, and the Python module name is `my_reader`.
+> The name of this example project is `my-reader`, and the Python module name is `my_reader`.
 See [Python Packaging User Guide](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) to learn more about `pyproject.toml`.

 ## Installation